nanw1103/parallel-processing-patterns/README.md

 #### Solution
 A sparse task breaks a long-run task into multiple small and independent pieces.
 It changes the overall structure from a polling model to an event-driven model.
 Sparse Task pattern consists of the following components:
 1. **Submitter**: performs the actual task operation, and schedules a _timeout monitor task_ on _task scheduler_, per task.
 2. **Timeout monitor task**: a scheduled task, upon running, notifies the _event handler_ that the task is timed out.
-This task is normally a distributed task for reliability.
 3. **Event Handler**: handler to task completion events.

+The Submitter may or may not be a distributed task, depends on the actual implementation.
+The monitor task is normally a distributed task for reliability, e.g. the task should survive service restart.
+One of the principles for a reliable task system is to never hold states in process/thread.
+State from the persistence layer is the only source of truth.

 ![Sparse Task Pattern](images/sparse-task-pattern-sequence.png?raw=true)